 AUDAcities is a catalyst for relocalising production in cities

-AUDAcities will establish a prototypes in interested Australian cities based on the Fab City Global Initiative's Poble Nou district in Barcelona, which aims to demonstrate how relocalising production of food, energy and manufacturing, along with business models that retain and distribute wealth locally, can work.
+AUDAcities will support the establishment of prototypes in interested Australian cities, to demonstrate how relocalising production of food, energy and manufacturing, along with business models that retain and distribute wealth locally, can work.
 These 'fractals' of self-sufficient, productive cities can help inform and catalyse a wider agenda of industrial and economic transformation.

 Through research and the development of prototypes, the policy and regulatory enablers and barriers to locally productive cities will become apparent.
 The ways cities address these will be documented in an online policy and regulation bank, which will be made freely available to all cities and open to contributions.